-Using the Window Clings as Treat Jar Stickers
+Using the Window Clings as Pet Treat Jar Stickers

-These homemade clings will stick to most smooth surfaces, including windows.
-I’d strongly recommend using with caution and limiting these to surfaces that won’t be harmed or create issues if removal becomes difficult.
-Trust issues as noted in my opening comments.
+These DIY window clings will stick to most smooth surfaces, including windows.
+But user beware!
+I’d strongly recommend applying with caution and limiting these to surfaces that won’t be harmed or create issues if removal becomes difficult.
+I wouldn’t use them on my windows!
+Trust issues as noted in my caution above comments.

 To make custom pet treat jars using the homemade clings, treat them like stickers.
 Carefully place on the surface of your glass jar to re-create the lettering for your temporary label.
 Done!
 I’ve been using these jars for around a month now, and have hand washed them carefully without difficulty; however, these were created with the intention of temporary use only.
 Once you’re ready for a change, simply remove the trashed stickers.
 Use a scraper to lift if needed and then peel away.
 Reuse or recycle your jars.
 Easy peasy!